Diocese of Ogdensburg: 1872 to 1939

 On February 16, 1872, Pius IX erected the Diocese of Ogdensburg, taking the entire North Country region from the Diocese of Albany.
 The Pope named Edgar Wadhams of Albany as the first bishop of the new diocese.

 One of Wadham's first projects was to expand the small St. Mary's Church in Ogdensburg into a proper cathedral, adding a sacristy, stained glass windows, and a sanctuary.
 He also recruited priests from Quebec and Europe for the new congregations.
 He founded and improved schools in Carthage, Plattsburgh, Ogdensburg, Keeseville, Hogansburg and Brasher Falls.
 Wadhams invited several women's religious orders to the diocese, where they opened orphanages, schools, and hospitals.
 He held three diocesan synods.
 In 1885, Wadhams acquired a former mansion in Ogdensburg to create the Ogdensburg City Hospital and Orphans Asylum.
 He died in 1891.

 The second bishop of Ogdensburg was Henry Gabriels of Albany, appointed by Pope Leo XIII in 1891.
 Gabriels was responsible for the growth and development of the Catholic Summer School at Cliff Haven near Plattsburgh, serving 10,000 people annually.
 In 1894, the Gabriels Sanitarium for tuberculosis patients opened in Gabriels, New York.
 Gabriels died in 1921.
-To replace Gabriels as bishop, Pope Benedict XV named Auxiliary Bishop Joseph Conroy.
-In 1936, Monaghan was appointed coadjutor bishop of Ogdensburg to assist Conroy by Pope Pius XI.
+Auxiliary Bishop Joseph Conroy replaced Gabriels as bishop.
+In 1936, Monaghan was appointed coadjutor bishop of Ogdensburg.